hwchen/llamas/README.md

 - The bit-vec issue on removals and insertions would actually be solved if I could just use Option<T>.
 However, I think the memory overhead is much
   higher: looks like 4 bytes per "option", where bit-vec was only 1 bit.

+# Iterators/streams
+- Should have an iterator as well as a chunks iterator.
+This will allow for lazy evaluation of several combinator steps, allowing better performance.
+- readers (like `from_csv`) should allow for creating an iterator directly, would this be enough to create a streaming api?
+- for writing to database, though, streaming row-by-row is not best.
+Better to collect into a chunk and do a bulk write.